yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-load-balancer-agent-pu.markdown

 {code}
 {gcard}
 {gcard:ApacheLoadBalancerAgent}
-As an example an component called {{ApacheLoadBalancerAgent}} is provided that can communicate with the Apache Load Balancer, in a very similar fashion as the loadbalancer-agent that can be found under the {{tools}}-folder.
+As an example an component called `ApacheLoadBalancerAgent` is provided that can communicate with the Apache Load Balancer, in a very similar fashion as the loadbalancer-agent that can be found under the `tools`-folder.

 A snippet of the code is provided below for your information, containing the methods that are called when a Processing Unit instance is added or removed.